 Can you telecommute?

-Working during pregnancy is a responsibility some women must face.
-If your family depends on your income, leaving work early to prepare for baby may not be an option.
-As long as your pregnancy is not high-risk and you are in good overall health, you should have no problem continuing to work as long as you desire before the baby is born.
+Working during pregnancy is a responsibility some moms must face.
+If your family depends on your income, leaving work early to prepare for the baby may not be an option.
+As long as your pregnancy is not high-risk and you are in good overall health, you should have no problem continuing to work for as long as you desire until the baby is born.